Imagine you had a program that generated over $150,000 a year

 They're what help you become a better teacher, presenter and consultant.

 And it forges a bond that causes clients to become friends.
-We went with Marcus Stout for sushi.
+We went with Marcus S for sushi.
 Stew Walton spent close to 6 hours to come and say hello, join us for dinner, and then went back the next day (another six hour journey).
-Greg Lee brought his daughter, Rabia and his wife Penelope along to meet us for dinner.
-Marina Brito took us to lunch, showed us around, and hosted another lunch for several of us.
-Steve Washer helped us with the video shooting, production and editing.
-Tom Clifford helped us by being the perfect interrogator.
+Greg L brought his daughter, Rabia and his wife Penelope along to meet us for dinner.
+Marina B took us to lunch, showed us around, and hosted another lunch for several of us.
+Steve W helped us with the video shooting, production and editing.
+Tom C helped us by being the perfect interrogator.

 These are events you can't recreate sitting at your desk in the comfort of your office.
 You have to be a little brave.
 A little scared.
 A lot hassled.
 And you'll find rich rewards in hosting workshops.

 So there you have it.
-A glimpse into just some of the episode into our workshops.
-Let's head off to the next chapter: the story of 5000bc.
+A glimpse into just some of the episodes into our workshops.
+Let's head off to the next chapter: The Untold Backstory of Psychotactics Online Courses and Products

 Footnote: You always want enough people in the room, and it's not because of cost and profit factors alone.
 There's also the factor of having enough people in a room.
 If there are too few participants, it's much harder for both the presenter and the audience.
 For the presenter, having a group size of between 20-30 ensures a high level of energy in the room.
 You get all sorts of folks when you have about 30 of them in the room, and invariably you get introverts, extroverts, funny folks, more serious folks.
 In short you get a good mix.
 This is critical for a presenter, because not only does it assist in the actual presentation, but also in group sessions where a good mix is pretty darned essential.